KeyboardKit/KeyboardKit/README.md

 ### 🎨 Appearance

-KeyboardKit lets you style your custom keyboards with custom appearances.
+KeyboardKit comes with an appearance engine that lets you easily style your keyboards.

 [Read more here][Appearance]